modenaxe/msk-bone-deformation/README.md

   keywords = {Femoral version, Femoral anteversion, Musculoskeletal modeling, Tibiofemoral contact force, Knee Loading, Femur, Walking}
 }
 ```
-The paper is [open access](https://doi.org/10.1016/j.gaitpost.2021.06.014) and all the materials and scripts used in that manuscript are available at [this repository](https://github.com/modenaxe/femoral-anteversion-paper).
+The [paper is open access](https://doi.org/10.1016/j.gaitpost.2021.06.014) and all the materials and scripts used for that manuscript are available at [this repository](https://github.com/modenaxe/femoral-anteversion-paper).
+Please note that version of the tool used in the reproducibility repository is [v0.1](https://github.com/modenaxe/msk-bone-deformation/releases/tag/v0.1), while the latest version is always recommended for new users.

 # Requirements and setup